Life without Suarez proves too tough for Uruguay

 A well taken first half penalty showed his ability, with a decent header parried away his only other bright spot.

 The absence of Suarez exposed a lack of creativity in the Uruguay side.
 The holding midfield pair of Walter Gargano and Egidio Arevalo was industrious but lacked flair.
-With the Uruguayan wingers well marshaled, the poor long range passing of center back duo Diego Godin and Diego Lugano was exposed.
+With the Uruguayan wingers well marshalled, the poor long range passing of centre back duo Diego Godin and Diego Lugano was exposed.

 A brief touchline warm up had raised hopes of a second half appearance for Suarez but after sitting back down to endure watching his side increasingly outplayed, the fact he asked to remain an unused substitute suggested he wasn't fit at all.